Program Director, English Education

 Her research interests include second language and literacy acquisition and memoirs of teachers' lives.
 You can read one of Prof. Rorschach's academic publications at

-Since 2009, under the penname “Lizzie Ross”, Prof. Rorschach has been writing historical fiction and fantasy for young adults.
-Her websites are elirosswriter.blogspot.com and elirosswriter.wordpress.com, and her Twitter handle is @elirosswriter.
+Under the penname "Lizzie Ross", Prof. Rorschach writes historical fiction and fantasy for young adults.
+Her first book, Kenning Magic (Saguaro Books 2013) is a fantasy for middle grade readers.
+Her website is LizzieRossWriter.com and her Twitter handle is @LizzieRoss2013.

 Prof. Rorschach is affiliated with the National Council of Teachers of English, the International Reading Association, the New York State English Council, and the Society for Children’s Book Writers and Illustrators.